Brian Barwick: BBC

 He later worked as a journalist for the North West Evening Mail, based in Barrow-in-Furness, before joining the BBC's sports department in 1979.
 He was a producer of Football Focus (1982–1984) and editor of Match of the Day (1988–1995).
 He was senior editor of the BBC's coverage of the 1990 and 1994 World Cups.

 Aside from football, Barwick was also the senior editor for the BBC's broadcasting of several other sporting events including the Barcelona and Atlanta Olympic Games, the Commonwealth Games and the European and World Athletics Championships.
 He was also the editor of Sports Review of the Year (1991–1995).
 In 1995, he became BBC's Head of Sport (Production).

 ITV

 In February 1998, Barwick moved to ITV and became controller of sport.
 At ITV he was responsible for several high-profile sporting events such as the 1998 World Cup, which saw the channel's highest ever audience of 23.8m viewers for the match between England and Argentina, and the 2002 World Cup, and the 2000 and 2004 European Championships.
 He also negotiated rights for the 2003 Rugby World Cup, which was won by England.

-Barwick also negotiated rights for ITV to televise sporting events, including: Formula One, The Boat Race, the Super Bowl and the Tour de France, and won the Premier League highlights rights from the BBC from 2001–2004.
+Barwick also negotiated rights for ITV to televise sporting events, including: Formula One, The Boat Race, the Super Bowl and the Tour de France, and won the Premier League highlights rights from the BBC from 2001 to 2004.
 He was also responsible for launching ITV2 and bringing Desmond Lynam and Gabby Logan to ITV.